coraliemuller/metanetmap/docs/usage.rst

 - **Community mode**:
-The community mode allows users to input a directory containing one or several metabolomic data files, as well as a directory containing multiple metabolic networks.
+The **"community"** mode allows you to input a directory containing multiple metabolomic annotation profiles (tabulated files, `.maf` or `.tsv`), as well as a directory containing multiple metabolic networks (`.sbml` or `.xml`).
 It will map each metabolomic data file against each metabolic network file, resulting in a comprehensive mapping across all combinations.
-This mode is useful for large-scale analyses involving a microbial community where multiple organisms and their associated networks are considered in the metabolomic study. #TODO check
+This mode is useful for large-scale analyses involving a microbial community where multiple organisms and their associated networks are considered in the metabolomic study.

   .. code-block:: bash

     metanetmap     community
-                  -s path/to/metabolic_networks_directory/ # Directory containing multiple SBML files -a path/to/metabolomic_data/ # Single file or directory #TODO check -d path/to/conversion_datatable.tsv
+                  -s path/to/metabolic_networks_directory/ # Directory containing multiple SBML files -a path/to/metabolomic_data/ # Single file or directory -d path/to/conversion_datatable.tsv
                   -o path/to/output/directory/ # Optional
                   -p partial_match(True/False) # Optional, explanation below